Loading Now

 1. Strengthens muscles, joints, and bones

-2. Decreases risk of injuries
+2. Reduces the risk of injuries

 3. Improves running form